porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/navigation/pagination/pagination.design.md

 - **Page numbers**
 The page numbers are set in copysize and turn Porsche Red on hover.
 - **Ellipsis (optional)**
-The ellipsis ("...") represents multiple pages that can't be displayed to to limited Pagination component width.
+The ellipsis ("...") represents multiple pages that can't be displayed to limited Pagination component width.

 ---